Reality-Dev/RealityKit-Fade/README.md

 This package enables easy, convenient fading in and fading out in RealityKit.

-Be sure to call `FadeSystem.register()` (Not `FadeSystem.registerSystem()`) before you use the fade component or any fade methods (preferrably register it when your app starts, as seen in the example project's AppDelegate), or the fading will not work.

 SimpleMaterial will not work - Materials must be PhysicallyBased, Custom, or Unlit.
 You can use this to see what kinds of materials your entity uses:
 ``` swift